creasoft-dev/fundamenty/README.md

 The localization of the navigation and translation were externalized in `./src/_data/l10n` directory.

 The list of active locales are defined in `./src/_data/site.js` data file.
-Based on the list of languages, the eleventy configuration file - `/.elevevnty.js` generates post collections per each locale, which can be accessed by the name:
+Based on the list of languages, the eleventy configuration file - `/.eleventy.js` generates post collections per each locale, which can be accessed by the name:
-`collections.posts_{locale}`.
+`collections.posts_{lang}`.

 ### Site Content Directory Structure